PiRogueToolSuite/piroguetoolsuite.github.io/content/en/blog/Monthly report #7 - 2022-08/index.md

 # What we plan to do next month
 - Continue working on TLS traffic interception and decryption.
-- Continue working on the *Tool Suite* part opf the project.
+- Continue working on the *Tool Suite* part of the project.

 # Challenges
 Our English is not very good, we need to improve it.
 We also need to improve the way we present the project.